 More information on the consultation process, including the draft regulations, is available on the PIRSA website.

 On 27 November the Legislative Council blocked revised regulations which would have removed SA's GM moratorium from the mainland.

 On 2 December, the Marshall Government announced that it would introduce legislation to remove SA's GM moratorium from the mainland.

 On 10 December, the Marshall Government's legislation to remove SA's GM moratorium from the mainland was defeated by a vote of Parliament's Legislative Council.

 On 19 December, the Marshall Government announced that it would reintroduce regulations to remove SA's GM moratorium from the mainland on January 1 2020

 The moratorium will be lifted on mainland SA on January 1, however this could be removed by a subsequent disallowance motion when Parliament resumes in February.

 GPSA will continue discussions with the Labor Party to bridge the political divide and get Parliament to #backtheGMbill to ensure a lasting solution.
 Growers can be assured that GPSA will continue to put a strong case forward that reform in this area is long-overdue.

 Lifting the moratorium on Kangaroo Island before 1 September 2025

-GPSA has recommended that further consultation with local primary producers occur well in advance of the expiry of the moratorium, and in the event new GM varieties approved by the OGTR become available.
+GPSA has recommended that further consultation with KI primary producers occur well in advance of the expiry of the moratorium, and in the event new GM varieties approved by the OGTR become available.
 This prohibition should not remain indefinitely and instead be subject to regular review.